-WordPress plugins are a great and simple to use method for adding extra functionality to your WordPress websites.
+For a site built with WordPress, there are plenty of simple and great plugins one can use to add extra functionality to his websites.
 WordPress is used in almost 27% of all websites, making it the most popular content management system.
 There are over 29,000 WordPress plugins available.
 More often than not you will find multiple plugins for the same functionality that you want to add.
 If you want to generate an XML sitemap you will also find tons of plugins to help you do that.
 It can be confusing selecting the best one.
 Hence we have put together this splendid collection of the best XML plugins for WordPress to make your life easier.

 Why you need XML Sitemaps

 There are no cons of having an xml sitemap they are all pros.
 XML sitemaps will improve crawl times, improve crawl for pages that are missing internal links, help index pages that are have a lot of media content such as images and videos and allow search engines to know the importance of certain pages.
 The only risk involved in generating and submitting your XML sitemap is the time you will spend, else the rewards are many.